How to Improve Your Relationship with Your Same-Sex Family and Friends

 But He was also unafraid to call it like it is.
 Dispelling lies, calling out pride, and overturning tables for the sake of truth.

-Now, I’m not suggesting we go overturn some tables and expose today’s “sinners” through the mouth of a megaphone.
+Now, I’m not suggesting we overturn some tables and expose today’s “sinners” through the mouth of a megaphone.

 Rather I’m simply suggesting that while we embrace our gay-identifying loved ones with open arms, we continue to stand firm on the truth of God’s Word.